San Miguel Corporation: Andrés Soriano Sr.: 1918–1964

-In 1939, the management of the company was reorganized along the lines of American corporations.
+In 1939, the management structure of the company was reorganized to be more like other American corporations.
 San Miguel's management team was made up of the board of directors (president, vice-president, treasurer and nine directors and the executive officers of the corporation).
 Ramón J. Fernández was elected president of the board of directors and Antonio Róxas y Gargollo (a son of Antonio Róxas) was elected vice-president.
-Soriano was elected president of the corporation, with Antonio Brias y Róxas as vice president.
+Soriano was elected president of the corporation, with Antonio Brías y Róxas as vice president.
 Eduardo Róxas y Gargollo (another son of Don Antonio Róxas) and Jacobo Zóbel y Róxas were appointed directors.
-Expanding and modernizing the company, however, meant diluting family control.
-San Miguel became the first Filipino company to be owned by thousands of shareholders.
+Expanding and modernizing the company, however, required the dilution of family control.
+San Miguel became the first Filipino company to be jointly owned by many shareholders.
 To retain control, Soriano relied on alliances with his Róxas relatives and associates.

 Before World War II broke out, San Miguel built a glass factory in Paco and the Cebu Royal plant, its first installation outside Luzon.
 When the war reached the Philippines, Soriano was commissioned as a colonel and served as an aide to General Douglas MacArthur.
 One of the first Filipino brewmasters was Dominador San Diego Santos, a chemist from Obando, Bulacan.

 After the war, San Miguel rebuilt and mounted a large scale expansion program.
-The company acquired and modernized a second brewery in Polo, Bulacán (now part of Valenzuela City) in 1947.
+It acquired and modernized a second brewery in Polo, Bulacán (now part of Valenzuela City) in 1947.
 Two years later, five other plants were opened: the Farola glass plant and power plant (San Nicolas, Manila), a carbon dioxide plant in Otis Street (Paco, Manila), a carton plant and the Iloílo Coca-Cola plant.
-Exports of San Miguel Pale Pilsen resumed.
-New soft drink plants followed in Davao and Naga.
+Exports of San Miguel Pale Pilsen resumed, and new soft drink plants followed in Davao and Naga.

-In 1953, Soriano signed the "Manila Agreement" which allowed the Spanish company La Segarra S.A. to brew and sell San Miguel Beer in Spain.
-This company, renamed "San Miguel, Fábricas de Cerveza y Malta" (now Mahou-San Miguel Group) in 1957, was a separate, independent company that had exclusive rights to use the San Miguel brand in Europe.
+In 1953, Soriano signed the Manila Agreement which allowed the Spanish company La Segarra S.A. to brew and sell San Miguel Beer in Spain.
+La Segarra S.A., renamed San Miguel, Fábricas de Cerveza y Malta (now Mahou-San Miguel Group) in 1957, was a separate, independent company that had exclusive rights to use the San Miguel brand in Europe.